hemilabs/heminetwork/localnode/NODE_RUNNING.md

 occurred.

 > [!IMPORTANT]
-> Most users (including dApp developers wishing to run infrastructure to support their dApp) will only need `snap` which
+> Most users (including dApp developers wishing to run infrastructure to support their dApp) will only need a `snap`
-> is much faster and smaller.
-However, if you are running a service which requires access to historical data (such as a
+> sync, which is much faster and smaller.
+However, if you are running a service which requires access to historical data
-> blockchain explorer or other data indexer that fetches historical block data and/or performs re-execution of
+> (such as a blockchain explorer or other data indexer that fetches historical block data and/or performs re-execution
-> historical transactions) then you will need an `archive` sync.
+> of historical transactions), you will need an `archive` sync.

-To run an `archive` sync, you will need access to an ethereum Beacon API RPC provider that has all historical blob data (the optional ethereum node in the compose file as part of the `full` or `L1` will NOT work for that, as it will not be able to synchronize pruned historical blob data from Ethereum P2P).
+To run an `archive` sync, you will need access to an Ethereum Beacon API RPC provider that has all historical blob data (the optional Ethereum node in the compose file as part of the `full` or `L1` **will NOT work**, as it will not be able to synchronize pruned historical blob data from Ethereum P2P).
 Hemi uses EIP-4844 blobs for data availability, and so performing a full sync from scratch requires access to an Ethereum node which has retained all of these historical blobs.
-By default, Etherem Consensus-Layer nodes (like Prysm) prune blobs after 4096 Ethereum epochs ( 49152 ETH blocks, or ~18.2 days).
+By default, Etherem Consensus-Layer nodes (like Prysm) prune blobs after 4096 Ethereum epochs (49152 ETH blocks, or ~18.2 days).

 Additionally, a fully-synced Hemi node that is offline for longer than the blob pruning period (~18.2 days) will either have to be `snap` synced again, or will have to be connected to an Ethereum node that has historical blobs available.